SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 Any information you could provide on the relative balance of commenting in other systems (e.g., Twitter, Facebook, Blogs) would be very helpful here.
 Or perhaps at least refer to the discussion later in the article**

+I have added a sentence to this section to indicate that although twitter, facebook, and blogs are a mechanism for providing feedback these comments are often lost since they are not directly connected to the preprint.

 **Lines 301-303